South Korean leader welcomes North Korean Olympic participation

 "By suggesting North Korea will send a delegation to the Olympics, the North may also add impetus to the South's offer to delay joint defense exercises with the US, and may add to some of the differences between Seoul and Washington in coordinated North Korea policies," said Baker, referring to Moon's comments to NBC in November hinting at the possibility of delaying joint military exercises with the US until after the Olympics.

-Since coming to office in May, Moon has appeared willing to seek a diplomatic solution to the Korean crisis that has seemed at odds with that of the US, and in particular, that of Trump.
+Since coming to office in May, Moon has appeared willing to seek a diplomatic solution to the Korean crisis that has seemed at odds with that of the United States, and in particular, that of Trump.
 In September, Trump accused Moon of seeking "appeasement" with North Korea following the successful completion of Pyongyang's sixth and most powerful nuclear test.

 Moon's stance has been compared to the so-called Sunshine Policy of the liberal governments of 1998 to 2008.
 Under it, Seoul actively engaged Pyongyang, which led to closer relations and saw two South Korean leaders visit the North Korean capital.
 However, the approach failed to halt North Korea's nuclear weapons program.